Appraisals vs Inspections of a Home: What’s the Difference?

 Once you have found some potential home inspectors, the next step is to interview them.

-You want to be sure that the home inspector has experience, five years or more.
+You want to be sure that the home inspector has the experience, five years or more.
 Ask how long they expect their inspection to last and how detailed a report they offer.

 Thorough inspections last several hours.
 It’s helpful to have an inspector who takes the time to inform you about the major issues that you need to address.